Amateur EMF Consultants: Are They Qualified to Test for EMF, “Electropollution” and “Dirty Electricity?”

-Building Science & Circular Self-Authorized Self-Referencing Organizations Dispensing Accreditations or Certifications on EMF and “Electropollution” Expertise: A Flow of Consciousness Diatribe regarding Smart Meters, “Dirty Electricity”, Electropollution and other Contentious Subjects
+Amateur EMF Consultants & Circular Self-Referencing Organizations Dispensing Accreditations or Certifications on EMF and “Electropollution” Expertise: A Flow of Consciousness Diatribe regarding Smart Meters, “Dirty Electricity”, Electropollution and other Contentious Subjects

-A phrase found in Nature (one of the most highly respected scientific journals known) in 1885, page 74 Nov 26, 1885 exemplifies this phenomena:
+A phrase found in Nature magazine (one of the most highly respected scientific journals known next to Science) on page 74 Nov 26, 1885 exemplifies this phenomena:

 “A well-known lawyer, now a judge, once grouped witnesses into three classes: simple liars, damned liars, and experts.”

-This is a subject which is a long time in coming for discussion on this website.
+This is a subject which has been a long time in coming for discussion on this website.

-In some of my EMF FAQ pages and blogs I do make comments which allude to this phenomena, but I do not directly attack their positions for a number of reasons that may surprise you.
+In some of my EMF FAQ pages and blogs I do make comments which allude to this phenomena, but I do not directly attack their positions for a number of reasons described below.

 1) I believe in free speech and moreover, we need some level of disagreement in certain areas because civil discussion about differences in opinion can serve two important purposes: Learning about another person’s perspective is a valuable tool as they may make good points worth considering or reconsidering.
 But whether you agree, partially agree or disagree completely, the effect of being open to another viewpoint helps to define YOUR OWN belief system and stance on certain subjects.

 Unfortunately, the Internet and other recent trends in Western thinking have tended to polarize people to the point to where for some reason, they must prove themselves right, (ego) prove others wrong, or feel it is their divine mission or right to correct their thinking about a certain subject.
-I don’t believe it is my business what other’s think or to try and force them to believe something against their will.
+I don’t believe it is my business as to what others think or to try and force them to believe something against their will.
 It is often a fruitless endeavor and a waste of energy.
-To some extent, only attorneys get paid to argue so I avoid doing it for free.
+To a large extent, only attorneys get paid to argue so I avoid doing it for free.

 On the other hand, execution is everything.
-Does the organization follow sound science and reasonable advice?
+Does the organization in question follow sound science and reasonable advice?
 Or is there a recklessness and / or a harmful agenda present?
 Or is it a mixture where some suggestions are valid while others should be taken with a grain of salt or halite mine as the case may be?

-3) This will probably strike you as odd for someone who is skeptical of the biological effects of non-ionizing radiation at low enough levels in frequencies and amplitudes which are non-thermal, non-optically damaging (such as lasers, UV light, etc.) regimes of EMF on humans.
+3) My experience, education and skilled intuition makes me skeptical of the biological effects of non-ionizing radiation at low enough levels in frequencies and amplitudes which are non-thermal, non-optically damaging (such as lasers, UV light, etc.) regimes of EMF on humans.
 I do not directly oppose organizations that want to see better stewardship over our electrical infrastructure and the use of cell phones for a few reasons that I will get into detail later. (see Section 3f)

-For one, I think if someone is genuinely concerned about power lines and cell phones, there are some potential issues that could be worth looking at.
-I do believe both powerlines and cell phones can be deleterious and even dangerous, but NOT for the reasons or cause and effect mechanisms that the “electrosmog” alarmists purport.
+For one, I think if someone is genuinely concerned about power lines and cell phones, there are some potential issues that are worth looking at.
+I do believe both high voltage powerlines and cell phones can be deleterious and even dangerous, but NOT for the reasons or cause and effect mechanisms that the “electrosmog” and “dirty electricity” alarmists purport.

 Here are some common disagreements I have:

-Above ground power lines: My main concern with these important parts of our electrical infrastructure whether they are the traditional telephone pole style secondary 12.5 kV feeders, or the huge looming primary 238 kV monsters that run down the greenbelt of the utility ROW (right of way) is what is called the “fall zone”.
+A) Above ground power lines: My main concern with the above ground portion of our electrical infrastructure such as the traditional telephone pole style secondary 12.5 kV feeders, or the huge looming primary 238 kV monsters that run down the greenbelt of the utility ROW (right of way) is what is known as the “fall zone”.
 In a high wind, tornado, car wreck or earthquake, etc. you don’t want these coming down on your home or your fence where they can easily cause property damage and an immediate electrical threat.
 I have seen this twice in my life and both times the transformer exploded which is not a thing you forget.
 In one case, a line landed on my metal fence and caught the grass on fire.
 THAT is an immediate hazard!

 But the vast majority of the time either the lines are too far away, (such as the primary feeders) or they are being buried in newer, suburban neighborhoods, or in some cases you have a home with a virtual zero lot back yard and the lines can almost be touched if you lean out the second story window.
 That is a bit too close for me, but it has nothing to do with the magnetic field EMF.

-5) The phenomena of so-called “dirty electricity” (which is really just noise on the voltage amplitude component and is formally known as EMI or electromagnetic interference as it distorts the wanted signal) does exist, but it is only a hazard to sensitive electronic equipment and that is the reference for which the term was invented.
+D) The phenomena of so-called “dirty electricity” (which is really just noise on the voltage amplitude component and is formally known as EMI or electromagnetic interference as it distorts the wanted signal) does exist, but it is only a hazard to sensitive electronic equipment and that is the reference for which the term was invented.
 It is a vernacular term used by electronic technicians and electrical / RF engineers that has been misappropriated and misunderstood by those who preach it is a direct health hazard.
 It was never originally linked to any kind of adverse biological reaction and it does not cause brain cancer like other recognized carcinogens.
 In order to have any real “effect” you have to directly contact the conducted power line which is typically 120 V and the effect of direct electrocution is by far the most hazardous overarching issue to be concerned with.
-The radiated component of any power line that has electrical noise on it has no way of affecting a person in a manner that I would consider a 1st order risk / safety hazard.
+The radiated component of any power line that has electrical noise on it has no way of affecting a person in a manner that I would consider a risk / safety hazard.
 And even in electronics, it is mostly a problem when it is CONDUCTED EMI as opposed to RADIATED EMI though the latter can happen with strong signals and / or close proximity / sensitive electronic equipment.

 BTW, the Earth has natural transients occurring all the time known as spherics, which are largely lighting strikes taking place all across the world.
 Also, you have the Schumann resonances, geomagnetic storms, solar flares, CMEs (Coronal Mass Ejections) and cosmic rays.
 Much of this is responsible for the static you hear on an AM radio.
 You can also build special equipment that can hear spheric activity such as “whistlers” and “tweaks” and “sprites”.

-Furthermore, the body has numerous bioelectrical signals (muscle potentials plus the significant magnetic fields around the heart and brain) that are also rather noisy, yet it the organism continues to live.
+Furthermore, the body has numerous bioelectrical signals (muscle potentials plus the significant magnetic fields around the heart and brain) that are also rather noisy, yet humans continue to live in spite of this.

-E) On smart meters and why they are harmless unless you are unwise enough to open one. (which is a utility company violation and something only a licensed electrician should do) For one, the RF power levels are minuscule, (particularly compared to your phone, Bluetooth, etc.) intermittent (only a brief pulse every 30 seconds or so) and home inhabitants are mostly shielded from it because the meters are partially enclosed in a metal case with a metal backplate that effectively blocks much of the point source field from entering the structure.
+E) On smart meters and why they are harmless unless you are unwise enough to open one. (which is a utility company violation and something only a licensed electrician should do) For one, the RF power levels are minuscule, (particularly compared to your phone, Bluetooth, etc.) intermittent (only a brief pulse every 30 seconds or so) and the home inhabitants are shielded from the it because the meters are partially enclosed in a metal case with a metal backplate that effectively blocks almost all of the point source field from entering the structure.
 Also, since the smart meter is located at the power drop, the predominant field is the AC magnetic field, not the RF emissions from the smart meter.

 Now, cell towers typically run on ~ 2 watts (5G systems are a little more at 4 watts) and our cell phones are less than 0.25 watts.
-Why did the power go down instead of up?
-It wasn’t due to the concern over health, but because signal to noise ratios and sensitivity greatly improved (BETTER RECEPTION) so the need for higher transmitter power DECREASED (both at the cell tower and the cell phone) which in turn significantly increase battery life while in use.
+So why did the power go down instead of up?
+It wasn’t due to the concerns over safety, but because signal to noise ratios and receiver sensitivity have greatly improved (BETTER RECEPTION) so the need for higher transmitter power DECREASED (both at the cell tower and the cell phone) which in turn significantly increases battery life while in use.
 Also, there are more cell towers and coverage so a phone does not usually have to “hunt” for a tower as much as it used to.
 It is in the cell manufacturer’s best interests to keep consumers happy about a cell phone that has significant usage time between charges.
 Personally, I wish they left the small whip antenna on in case of areas of poor reception, and to this day if I am traveling to a rather remote location, I still keep a paper map on me in case the GPS navigation goes out. (it still happens in some areas) But antennas are not as aesthetically pleasing and they are usually easy to break off which makes for a common warranty replacement item.